danielgindi/node-memory-lock/README.md

 ## Contributing

-If you have anything to contribute, or functionality that you luck - you are more than welcome to participate in this!
+If you have anything to contribute, or functionality that you lack - you are more than welcome to participate in this!
 If anyone wishes to contribute unit tests - that also would be great :-)

 ## Me